ibm-cloud-docs/Cloudant/guides/database_partitioning.md

 views over multiple devices, for example, all devices on a specific piece of infrastructure.

-For illustrative purposes, let's make the scenario a bit more complicated by assuming that the application mostly needs to read all sensor data for a specific piece of infrastructure rather than for individual devices.
+For illustrative purposes, let's make the scenario a bit more complicated.
+Assume that the application mostly needs to read all sensor data for a specific piece of infrastructure rather than for individual devices.

 In this application, we want querying by infrastructure item to be most